Proxem/NumNet/README.md

 # NumNet
-NumNet is an optimized library for matrix operations and scientific programming written in C\# and developped at [Proxem](https://proxem.com).
+NumNet is an optimized library for matrix operations and scientific programming written in C\# and developed at [Proxem](https://proxem.com).
-NumNet is inspired by python's [numpy](http://www.numpy.org/) library to facilitate its use by python developpers.
+NumNet is inspired by python's [numpy](http://www.numpy.org/) library to facilitate its use by python developers.

 ## Table of contents